rbh-93/MVC-Example-Using-Servlet/README.md

 # MVC-Example-Using-Servlet
-A demo Login Page to illustrate MVC Architecture

-#-----This is an example of Model-View-Controller Architecture-----
+# -----This is an example of Model-View-Controller Architecture-----

 # DESCRIPTION